evan-goode/extract-layers/README.md

 # extract-layers

 extract-layers is a simple command-line tool that can extract the layers of an Illustrator-exported SVG and save them as individual SVG files.
-Unlike Illustrator's "Asset Export" feature, extract-layers will preserve the position of each layer relative to the artboard.
+Unlike Illustrator's "Asset Export" feature, extract-layers will preserve the positions of objects relative to the artboard.
 Running extract-layers is roughly equivalent to performing the following steps within Illustrator for each layer:

 1. Hide all layers except the current layer.
 2. Export the document to an SVG file named after the current layer.